yumium/tech_notes/C++/A gentle introduction to C++.md

 After C++11, we always prefer uniform initialisation, as it'll work for almost all types.
 We can also omit `{}` where the default constructor will be called.

 You can let the compiler deduce the type for you using `auto` and `decltype` keywords (use the same type as something else), though this probably reduces readability and hence should not be used extensively.
+These are called "placeholder" types where type information is filled out at compile time

 ```c++
 int foo = 0;